MPUSP/ignatov_et_al_2025/README.md

 ## Description of files and structure

-We structured the analysis, R scripts, and source data based on different high-throughput approaches applied in or study.
-Each analysis folder contains a `README.md` file with explanatory text about the input files and R scripts to perform the analyses.
+We structured the analysis, R scripts, and source data based on the different high-throughput approaches applied in our study.
+Each analysis folder contains a `README.md` file with explanatory text about the input files and R scripts that were used to perform the analyses.

 ## Installation